ykerus/todo-popups/README.md

 # todo-popups

-I was supposed to write my thsesis, so I wasted valuable time writing this code that is supposed to help me write my thesis:
+I was supposed to write my thesis, so I wasted valuable time writing this code that is supposed to help me write my thesis:

 ```
 todos = [